 or

-(b) the owner has an approval given under regulation 260 in relation to the vehicle.
+(b) the owner has an approval given under regulation 260 in relation to the use of the vehicle and is complying with all relevant conditions to which the approval is subject.

 Penalty: a fine of $10 000.

 (2) Each load bearing vehicle, whether or not a motor vehicle and whether or not it is being used in combination with another vehicle, is a vehicle for the purposes of subregulation (1).